32 Places to Find Creative Writing Inspiration

 1. A Silent Retreat

 A silent retreat is an excellent opportunity to relax your mind and come up with ideas.
 There are several reasons for this.
 When your subconscious is relaxed, it is more receptive to getting ideas.
-Some of them, of course, are not so great even with a bit of tweaking, but those bad ideas often lead to even better ones.
+Some may not be great even with a bit of tweaking, but they often lead to better ones.
 So do not dismiss an idea you have as ridiculous right off the bat.
 Work with it and see what you can come up with.
 Another great reason to take a retreat for the purpose of idea generation is for prompting.
-You can, for instance, look at a tree or a hill and think to yourself how you can start your own story by adding these beautiful scenes of nature.
-Finding creative writing inspiration in nature is something that is achievable for any writer, whether a beginner or professional.
-So the next time you take that trip to a beautiful place, think of the advantages that can be gleaned by using your environment to infuse and imbue your writing.
+You can, for instance, look at a tree or a hill and think about how you might start a story inspired by these natural scenes.
+Nature is a goldmine for creative inspiration, no matter if you’re just starting out or you’re a seasoned pro.
+Next time you visit a beautiful spot, consider how you can use the milieu to fuel your next story.

 2. A Chess Park

 Back in the late 1980s, I frequented Washington Square Park in New York City.
-It’s a place where there are chess tables set up, inviting anyone to play a game either with your friend or any of the strangers who are often present in the park.
+It’s a place where there are chess tables set up, inviting anyone to play a game with a friend or with one of the many strangers present.
 Adjacent to New York University in Greenwich Village, it’s a place that was often fodder for writing inspiration back then.
 Not only was the park a beautiful place, but the academic ambience helped me to improve in various areas.
 I’d often go on afternoon Sundays, the day before I’d return to school, so my thoughts were often occupied by apprehension over homework.
 I used my time wisely, even taking notes from time to time between chess games.
-I wasn’t the best student, but I was among the most curious and hard-working, and I credit my trips to the park for helping me to realize the importance of effectively using one’s time, which important for writers.
+I wasn’t the best student, but I was among the most curious and hard-working, and I credit my trips to the park for helping me to realize the importance of effectively using one’s time, which is important for writers.

 3. A Closet